-We’re proud to offer five of our recent projects for your review and assessment.
+We’re proud to offer a few of our recent projects for your review and assessment.
 If there are any questions regarding these projects, inquiries regarding other projects, or interest in how we can help you with your project, please contact us.

 This project is a worship facility consisting of a sanctuary, lobby commons area, and class rooms.
 The construction included Light Gauge Steel framing on a post-tension slab on grade.

 This project consisted of masonry stone retaining walls as tall as 30’-0”.
 This project was located in fat clay soils and required significant global stability analysis along with typical local stability design.
 Many of the walls have a near vertical batter on them.
 3D modeling of all the walls on this project were performed and integrated into a comprehensive 3D model of the entire site.
 This helped located unforeseen conflicts before they occurred.

 On this project we provided structural services for window mullions.
 This is a residence that pushes the boundaries.
 It had several very large glass windows throughout it.
 It was originally planned to use a German made window mullions.
 However, through analysis it was found that these mullions were not structurally adequate to carry the wind loads in Texas per the International Building Code requirements.
 The windows were simply too large.
 An alternate design was achieved by using S-Shape steel beams and attaching the windows to them.
 This was a very challenging project and required all new designs as there was no precedent for this.